Written by Adam McIlroy.

 Today people are always looking for ways to personalise the important moments and things in their lives.
 This is certainly true of funerals, with a vast rise in the number of people seeking direct cremation as a modern alternative to the traditional funeral.
-It’s also increasingly true of our habits relating to the cremated remains of our loved ones.
+As more people explore different types of cremation, we’re also seeing changes in how we care for and remember the ashes of our loved ones.

 In this article, we want to discuss some of the more popular cremation ashes ideas, reflecting on the different ways in which we are choosing to remember people dear to us, as well as any legal or health considerations.